 Yes.
-Use the flexibility and disclose the policies used.
+Use the flexibility and disclose the accounting policies used.

 Do the FRF for SME financial statements look like GAAP statements?

 Yes.
 This is a downside (at least to me).
 I do think a user might mistakenly believe the financial statements are GAAP.
-You will need to clearly disclose that FRF for SME is being used.
-Also your opinion or SSARS report will refer to FRF for SME (rather than GAAP).
+You will need to clearly disclose that FRF for SME was used.
+Also, your opinion or SSARS report will refer to FRF for SME (rather than GAAP).

 What are some key points of FRF for SME?